 Playing against Control the Weak

 Vault Tour Denver has brought Control the Weak to the forefront of the meta, but even if it didn’t, it is an extremely potent card when played right.
-I have touched on playing with Control the Weak in my Reviewing discard pile post.
+I have touched on playing with Control the Weak in my Reviewing discard pile article.
 But what about playing against it?

 A common strategy in Keyforge is switching between two houses while accumulating a third house for a big turn.
 Some houses or house compositions are more suited for big turns than others, but almost all decks have a house that is more about burst or big swings, that is the house for which you want to craft a hand.
 Most commonly a big Library Access Logos turn or a burst in Untamed.